Stone Temple Pilots: 1995–2003: Tiny Music, No. 4, and Shangri-La Dee Da

-In October 1995, the band regrouped to begin recording its third album, renting out a mansion in Santa Barbara, California for the band to live together during the recording process.
+In October 1995, the band regrouped to begin recording its third album, renting out a mansion in Santa Barbara, California, for the band to live together during the recording process.
 Stone Temple Pilots released the album Tiny Music...
-Songs from the Vatican Gift Shop, on March 5, 1996.
+Songs from the Vatican Gift Shop on March 5, 1996.
 The album's sound marked a drastic change from their previous outings, oriented more in the direction of glam rock and psychedelic music than that of the hard rock/grunge sound that propelled them to popularity; critical reception, at the time, was mixed.
 Rolling Stone, a magazine known for its initial dismissal of the band's music, held a favorable opinion of the album, regarding the release as the group's best effort to date.
 They expressed surprise, however, at "the clattering, upbeat character of the music" given Weiland's much-publicized run-ins with drugs and the law.
 Stone Temple Pilots were also featured on the cover of issue No. 753 in February 1997.

 The band was only partially successful in being able to tour in support of Tiny Music... and pulled out of a support slot on Kiss' reunion tour.
 A short tour in the fall of 1996 ensued in the U.S. but final dates at the end of December in Hawaii and some dates in 1997 had to be cancelled in order for Weiland to go to rehab.
 The band then decided to take a break to work on other projects.
-"I can't call the kettle black", remarked Kiss drummer Peter Criss.
-"I just pray for the guy and hope that he gets himself better because they really are a great band."

-The band, sans Weiland, recruited Dave Coutts, the frontman of Ten Inch Men, and performed under the moniker Talk Show.
+Kiss drummer Peter Criss remarked, "I can't call the kettle black.
+I just pray for the guy and hope that he gets himself better because they really are a great band."
+Since Weiland, the band recruited Dave Coutts, the frontman of Ten Inch Men, and performed under the moniker Talk Show.
 Talk Show released one eponymous album in 1997 before dissolving.
 Meanwhile, pursuing his own musical interests, Weiland released his first solo album, 12 Bar Blues, in 1998.
 Although both albums received moderate critical praise, neither was commercially successful.